Statistics and facts about corn in the U.S.

 Corn is the world's most important grain based on production volume

 .
-In the crop year 2011/2012, a production level of around 870 million metric tons was expected to be achieved, showing a constantly growing production level from the preceding years.
+In the crop year 2012/2013, a production level of around 856 million metric tons was expected to be achieved.

-The United States is by far the largest corn producer
+The United States is by far the biggest corn producer

-worldwide, with a production level of over 316 million metric tons in 2011.
-That means, the U.S. produced way more than one third of the global amount of corn.
+worldwide, with a production level amounting to over 313 million metric tons in 2012.
+This corresponds to over one third of the global production amount of corn.
 The leading U.S. states in corn cultivation are Iowa, Illinois and Nebraska.

-The U.S. is also the world's leading exporter of corn, whereas the import volume in comparison is insignificant.
-Among the top buyers of U.S. corn
+The U.S. is also the world's leading exporter of corn, whereas the import volume is relatively small.
+Among the leading buyers of U.S. corn

 Over the last seven decades, U.S. prices per one metric ton of corn

-fluctuated a great deal, but were rapidly increasing in the last years.
-A new culmination in high prices was summer 2012, attributable especially to the exceptional drought
+showed high volatilities, but were rapidly increasing in the last years.
+A new peak price was reached in summer 2012, attributable especially to the tremendous drought

 in most of the major agricultural U.S. states.